Admitting now

 04

-Licensed by the Uttar Pradesh Government Health Department under medical-care standards — not a non-medical nasha mukti facility.
+Approved by the Uttar Pradesh Government Health Department under clinical-care standards — not a non-clinical nasha mukti facility.

 07 — Outcomes